Dubai Silicon Oasis: History

 In 2003, Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates and Ruler of Dubai, officially announced the Dubai Silicon Oasis to operate under the Dubai Airport Free Zone Authority.
 DSO formally opened in 2004 with the main aim of being a hub of innovation and technology, which is why it's called Silicon Oasis.
 It includes a thousand companies and is the only free zone where you can live and work.
-In 2005, Dubai Silicon Oasis was appointed as an independent authority according to Decree No. 16, and that Dubai Silicon Oasis Authority (DSOA) has received its land spanning an area of 7.2 million square meters, to continue the establishment process of the DSO.
+In 2005, Dubai Silicon Oasis was appointed as an independent authority according to Decree No. 16, and that Dubai Silicon Oasis Authority (DSOA) has received its land spanning an area of 7.2 square kilometers, to continue the establishment process of the DSO.

 In 2006, the infrastructure of the DSO establishment was completed and recognized as a free-trade zone.
 In the same year, the construction of the first phase of the DSOA's Headquarters, the 560 Semmer Villas Project, road works, electricity, utilities, and telecommunications network was completed.
 In 2010, UPS Airlines Flight 6 nearly crashed into DSO.
 In 2015, DSOA established the Dubai Technology Entrepreneur Campus (Dtec), spanning a total area of approximately 60,000 square feet, then expanded the space to 108,000 square feet, thus allowing Dtec to host additional 800 startups.
 By the end of 2020, the DSOA became the home of more than 900 startups from 72 countries.
 In 2018, DSOA established Dubai's first integrated smart city project, the Dubai Digital Park (DDP).
 Spanning an area of 150,000 square meters and comprises 47,000 square meters of office space, 17,000 square meters of retail units, 235 smart residential apartments and more than 5,000 square meters of ready-made and plug and play offices.